Divya063/Algorithms-InterviewPrep/README.md

 This is the Github repo for the Women Who Code Algorithms and Interview Prep Study Group.
   * This repo contains information about how we plan and organize study groups, events and/or meetups for the  Algorithm and Interview Prep as well as useful information about algorithms, why is important, problems and more.

   * General information about algorithms, interview prep and any other related information can be found in this repo.
 However any specific information about how this study group is being run based on locations will be found in each of the folders that specified the name of the location (ex.
-The SanFrancisco_Format)
+The SanFrancisco_Format and in their wiki page: [https://github.com/WomenWhoCode/Algorithms-InterviewPrep/wiki])